-The School of Science requirements for a Bachelor of Science degree are listed in this bulletin under "Undergraduate Programs, Bachelor of Science Degree."
+The School of Science requirements for a Bachelor of Science degree are listed in this bulletin under "Undergraduate Programs."

-Area I See the School of Science requirements under "Undergraduate Programs, Bachelor of Science Degree" in this bulletin.
+Area I See the School of Science requirements under "Undergraduate Programs" in this bulletin.
 The second semester of English composition may be satisfied with ENG W132 (or ENG W150), ENG W231, or ENG W290.

-Area III See the School of Science requirements under "Undergraduate Programs, Bachelor of Science Degree" in this bulletin.
+Area III See the School of Science requirements under "Undergraduate Programs" in this bulletin.
 For Area IIIC, physical and biological sciences, two of the required four courses must be biology and/or chemistry courses.
 Recommended course sequences are CHEM C101-C102, or CHEM C105-C106, or BIOL N212-N213 and N214-N215.
 The computer requirement may be satisfied with any computer science course (CSCI 207 is recommended).